-In this blog post I wanted to share the background story of illustrating this picture book.
+In this blog post I wanted to share the background story of illustrating my first picture book.
 Hopefully other illustrators who have the same dream of seeing their stories and ideas come to live in a children’s book will find this post useful.
 Without much more rambling, here are my seven revelations from illustrating a picture book, based on the lessons that I have learnt while working on “Make a Face”.

 PS: If you do find this article useful, do check out my book on Amazon!